Books RadarRequest a recommendation

 Daily and weekly book recommendations from George, without turning reading into a social network.

-Get one recommendation in your agent.
+Get Books Radar in your agent.

-16 matching books / 16 on the shelfRadar order
+55 matching books / showing 1-12Radar order

 Big History / dailyGuns, Germs, and Steelby Jared DiamondGuns, Germs, and Steel is Diamond's attempt to answer a huge historical question: why power, food production, disease resistance, state capacity, writing, weapons, and technology accumulated unevenly across continents.
 The core model is environmental rather than racial or individual-genius driven.
 Geography shaped available domesticable plants and animals; food surpluses supported denser populations; dense populations produced epidemic disease exposure, specialization, states, writing, and military advantage; and Eurasia's east-west axis made useful crops, animals, and inventions easier to diffuse across similar climates.Open